isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1858.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+Subscription or Leasing

 ### Support Level
 Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Minimum30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: www.netsuite.com.sg <br>Contact Hotline: +6562631300 <br>Contact Email: infoAPAC@netsuite.com <br>
+Web URL: https://www.secondcrm.com <br>Contact Hotline: 63048022 <br>Contact Email: sales@secondcrm.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.